Glasgow Central Railway: Early electrification proposals

 Except at the extremities, the line ran through continuous tunnels and was operated by steam trains.
 (Some locomotives were fitted with condensing equipment.)
 130 passenger trains ran each way daily, and heavy mineral traffic to Stobcross used the route.
 The ventilation and lighting of the subsurface stations were poor, and the environment attracted much criticism.
 At this time technical development suggested that electric traction might be feasible.
 The Central London Railway was being constructed on that system (it opened in 1900) and of course street tramcars had been using electricity, although not without problems at first.

-The Caledonian Railway decided to electrify the line, and electrification of the Glasgow Central Railway, the Tollcross line, and other railways was authorised by an the Caledonian Railway Act 1898 (61 & 62 Vict. c. clxxxviii) on 2 August 1898.
+The Caledonian Railway decided to electrify the line, and electrification of the Glasgow Central Railway, the Tollcross line, and other railways was authorised by the Caledonian Railway Act 1898 (61 & 62 Vict. c. clxxxviii) on 2 August 1898.
 As well as the immaturity of the technology there were some practical problems, chiefly the heavy mineral traffic which would have required an engine change on approaching the line and again at Stobcross.
 Having secured the powers, the Caledonian did not proceed with the idea, and the powers lapsed.